 My children love making forts, and this Inexpensive PVC Pipe Fort is the perfect solution to those cries of boredom on a rainy day.
 You can also easily break the PVC pipes down and store everything in a plastic tub, which is a plus in my book.

 #14) Set Up an Outdoor Obstacle Course

 What could be more exciting for kids than a backyard obstacle course?
 Setting up an obstacle course for kids doesn’t have to be elaborate or costly.
 You can grab most of the materials you need at the local dollar store or in your garage, such as the materials for a DIY Pool Noodle Obstacle Course.

-No matter your child’s age, they’ll love exploring their nearby community with this Neighborhood Scavenger Hunt from Loving Home School.
+No matter your child’s age, they’ll love exploring their neighborhood with this Backyard Scavenger Hunt.
 I love that there are two versions of the printable–one for toddlers and one for older children who can read the items.

 #16) Construct a Cardboard Treehouse

 It’s always a good idea to keep sturdy cardboard boxes instead of throwing them out.
 Many moms know that a cardboard box is as good as gold when it comes to kids’ crafts, and this adorable cardboard tree house idea is the perfect example.
 Kids can decorate and paint them, and you can even create wooden peg people for them to play with.